 Bulkifying triggers are considered a best practice as it binds the triggers within the governor limits, consuming fewer server resources.
 Trigger bulkification refers to writing Apex triggers in a bulk pattern.

-• Use ‘static’ variables and create a “RecursiveTriggerHandler” class to counter repetition in triggers.
+Use ‘static’ variables and create a “RecursiveTriggerHandler” class to counter trigger repetition.

 Salesforce lets you play around with organization data and its integrated database using Apex.
 Moreover, most of your work in Apex is related to sObjects and their records.
 Hence, learning SOQL, SOSL, and DML operations with Apex becomes important.